Centre for Information Rights

 Examining the overlap between information and privacy law, new technologies and methods of Big Data analysis.View content

-The CIR, based in the Department of Law in the Faculty of Business, Law and Sport, recognises that the term 'information rights' spans a wide range of live issues including information sharing, freedom of information (FOI), privacy, cyberlaw, intellectual property, e-disclosure and Government open data.
+The CIR is based in the Department of Law in the Faculty of Business, Law and Sport and linked with the Department of Digital Futures.
+CIR recognises that the term 'information rights' spans a wide range of live issues, including: machine learning, artificial intelligence, cybersecurity, the 'Internet of Things', information sharing, freedom of information (FOI), privacy, data protection, cyberlaw, intellectual property, e-disclosure and Government open data.

 The CIR aims to: